Nicky-muindi/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

-0x003.
+## 0x003.
 Unittests and Integration Tests

 ## Description

-I practised unittests and intergration tests in python as I did tge tasjs in this project.
+I practised unittests and intergration tests in python as I did the tasks in this project.
 ```
 –unittest — Unit testing framework
 –unittest.mock — mock object library